-Known by some students as the boring bits.
-Recognized by professionals as the exciting bits.
+These four areas of study are unfortunately thought of, by some students, as the boring bits.
+But they are recognized by professional musicians as the exciting bits.

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.